Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 David E. Ridley-Lane - Bank of America Merrill Lynch

-Sure.
-Good morning.
+Sure, good morning.
 Over the last few years, ADP has leaned pretty heavily on regulatory and compliance offerings.
-Whereas the U.S. labor market looks to tighten and perhaps wage inflation picks up.
-What are some of the more growth-oriented offerings that you have for clients?
+As the U.S. labor market looks to tighten and perhaps wage inflation picks up, what are some of the more growth-oriented offerings that you have for clients?

 Carlos A. Rodriguez - Automatic Data Processing, Inc.

-It's actually a fantastic question because this afternoon I'm actually going to speak to our midmarket sales force about some of the things that we can and need to do in terms of getting ourselves reset here for kind of a different environment.
-I think, as we said multiple times today, we're not going from a – to a zero regulation environment.
-So 99% of the laws and regulations that affect employers are still in place today that were in place two months ago and they're probably going to be in place a year and five years from now, and there may be new ones.
+It's actually a fantastic question because this afternoon I'm actually going to speak to our midmarket sales force about some of the things that we can and need to do in terms of getting ourselves reset here for a different environment.
+I think, as we said multiple times today, we're not going to a zero regulation environment.
+So 99% of the laws and regulations that affect employers are still in place today that were in place two months ago, and they're probably going to be in place a year and five years from now, and there may be new ones.
 And so we have always been there to help our clients with compliance and with regulation.

-Having said that, we're clearly entering a period of time with tightening labor markets where, I think, many employers' attention is going to turn to how to attract and retain a workforce.
-And this is something that we've been building to over the last four to five, six, seven years by investing in our talent management suites by investing in tools to help our clients use data and analytics to run their business better and manage better workforce.
-So we've been preparing fortunately for this strategic opportunity here for many years and it's coming and it's coming fast because I believe we reported the ADP Employment Report this morning and that's only going to add to, I think, the tighter labor markets.
-Because as we've seen multiple times in the last 20 to 30 years, as unemployment gets to a level that it's at now and we understand that there might still be a little bit of slack as a result of labor force participation, but that slack will also inevitably come out of the system whether it's in 6 months or in 12 months.
+Having said that, we're clearly entering a period of time with tightening labor markets where I think many employers' attention is going to turn to how to attract and retain a workforce.
+And this is something that we've been building to over the last four to five, six, seven years by investing in our talent management suites. by investing in tools to help our clients use data and analytics to run their business better and manage a better workforce.

+So we've been preparing fortunately for this strategic opportunity here for many years, and it's coming and it's coming fast because I believe we reported the ADP Employment Report this morning, and that's only going to add to I think the tighter labor markets.
+Because as we've seen multiple times in the last 20 to 30 years, as unemployment gets to the level that it's at now and we understand that there might still be a little bit of slack as a result of labor force participation, but that slack will also inevitably come out of the system, whether it's in 6 months or in 12 months.
 It may have already come out, we don't know.
-But besides higher interest rates which are going to be beneficial to ADP, we think this is going to be beneficial to ADP's new business bookings and to our approach to the market which is to help our clients in posturing (57:55) exactly with this topic, how do you attract and retain the best workforce when everyone else is trying to do the same thing?
+But besides higher interest rates, which are going to be beneficial to ADP, we think this is going to be beneficial to ADP's new business bookings and to our approach to the market, which is to help our clients and products exactly with this topic.
+How do you attract and retain the best workforce when everyone else is trying to do the same thing?

-So we're not ready to say there's a war for talent yet, but clearly there's pockets of that and I think when that happens, I think some of the products and solutions that we've developed, this acquisition that we've just done with TMBC, I think, position us well to help our clients with that.
+So we're not ready to say there's a war for talent yet, but clearly there are pockets of that.
+And I think when that happens, I think some of the products and solutions that we've developed, this acquisition that we've just done with TMBC, I think, position us well to help our clients with that.

 David E. Ridley-Lane - Bank of America Merrill Lynch

 Great.
-And then now that the revenue contribution from the acquisition is pretty small, but bigger picture, you've been focused mainly on organic development over the last few years.
+And then I know that the revenue contribution from the acquisition is pretty small, but bigger picture you've been focused mainly on organic development over the last few years.
 Should we read this acquisition as potentially suggesting you're open to a bit more tuck-in acquisitions going forward?

 Jan Siegmund - Automatic Data Processing, Inc.

 I think we always have maintained a position that we view our balance sheet and our capital strength as one of our assets, and we have been evaluating and looking at acquisitions all along.
-So you should anticipate that we'll keep an open mind around those going forward, and they will meet now a joint evaluation of augmenting us strategically – like the talent management acquisition of Marcus Buckingham fits right into this talent search manage your workforce better.
-So strategically fitting well, but also not adding in a disproportionate way to the complexity of our operations as we have focused so much to simplify our worrying (59:22) environment.
-And we're going to be, as a management team, evaluate those acquisitions to maximize the value really eventually for the shareholder over time.
+And so you should anticipate that we'll keep an open mind around those going forward, and they will need now a joint evaluation of augmenting us strategically, like the talent management acquisition of Marcus Buckingham fits right into this talent search, manage your workforce better, so strategically fitting well, but also not adding in a disproportionate way to the complexity of our operations as we have focused so much to simplify our varying environment.
+And we're going to, as a management team, evaluate those acquisitions to maximize the value really eventually for the shareholder over time.

 David E. Ridley-Lane - Bank of America Merrill Lynch